pmbr/meeting-scheduler/README.md

 ### Implementation

 Meetings scheduled for each room is managed using an implementation of a linked list.
-This approach was selected to keep scheduled meetings always ordered by start/end and allow transverse them trying to find a spot for a new meeting.
+This approach was selected to keep scheduled meetings always ordered by start/end and allow traverse them trying to find a spot for a new meeting.

 To simplify logic, two meetings cannot use same room if start date of of a meeting is the end date of previous one.
 For instance, a meeting from 10:00 AM to 11:00 AM and another from 11:00 AM to 12:00 AM will occupy two rooms.